bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/using-bitmark-shares.md

 The `bitmark-wallet` software is required for paying for transactions.
 Please refer to the [Payment on Bitmark CLI](payment-for-bitmark-cli.md) document for instructions on installing it.

+See [The Basics of Bitmark-CLI](https://github.com/bitmark-inc/docs/blob/shannona-patch-working-with-bitmark/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md#creating-a-bitmark-account-using-the-bitmark-cli) for more information on the interface.

 ## Creating Bitmark shares

 Any Bitmark owner can divide a Bitmark Certificate into a number of shares by creating the shares and paying the associated fees.
 Additional commands can be used to verify the transaction.